 Cash is the lifeblood of any enterprise, and the size of the business usually determines the volume of the cash reserves.
 Typically, small businesses are most affected by liquidity constraints due to their smaller reserves; these businesses can "bleed out" pretty quickly in times of adversity, leaving them with no means of handling basic expenses.

-With this in mind, the cash conversion cycle - also known as a net operating cycle (or simply a cash cycle) - can be a valuable tool for your business if it is vulnerable to frequent liquidity constraints.
-Here we will take a closer look at what the cash conversion cycle is, and how it can benefit your business.
+With this in mind, a cash conversion cycle - also known as a net operating cycle (or simply a cash cycle) - can be a valuable tool for your business if it is vulnerable to frequent liquidity constraints.
+Here we will take a closer look at what a cash conversion cycle is, and what it can tell you about the health of your business.

 The premise behind this metric is quite simple and straightforward - in business, you have to spend working capital to create inventories of products and goods.
 Often there is a gap between the sale of goods and the actual receipt of cash in your business accounts.